leechgod/gbfprogress/account_creation.md

 ## Rerolling

 GBF is a gacha game, which inherently means that rolls are one of the most valuable resources.
 The creation of a new account is essentially the *only* time in the game that you have the ability to farm rolls.
-Therefore it is **highly recommended** that you take the time to reroll
+Therefore it is **highly recommended** that you take the time to reroll.

 If you are lucky enough to be starting during a roulette event (Christmas and March Anniversary), the best strategy is to make a large number of accounts and then obtain their free roulette roll daily, then choose an account at the end.